harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 Using MongoDB instead of MySQL for the given products_catalog offers flexibility, but it also introduces certain disadvantages.
 Two significant disadvantages are explained below:

+**1. Lack of Strong Relational Integrity and Joins** Using **MongoDB**, a NoSQL document-oriented database, instead of **MySQL**, a relational database, introduces certain limitations when managing a structured product catalog.
+Two major disadvantages are discussed below.

+---

-**1. Lack of Strong Relational Integrity and Joins** MongoDB is a NoSQL document-oriented database and does not enforce foreign key constraints or strong relational integrity in the same way MySQL does.
-In the context of this product catalog, entities such as products, reviews, users, and categories are embedded or loosely related within documents.
+### 1. Lack of Strong Relational Integrity and Join Support

+MongoDB does not enforce **foreign key constraints** or strict relational integrity.
+In the given product catalog, related data such as **products, reviews, users, and categories** are stored either as embedded documents or as loosely connected collections.

-**As a result:**
+As a consequence:
-    - There is no automatic enforcement of referential integrity between related data (e.g., user IDs in reviews are not validated against a users collection).
+- Referential integrity between related entities is **not automatically enforced**.
-    - Complex relationships and cross-entity queries require manual handling at the application level, which increases development complexity.
+- Relationships must be managed at the **application level**, increasing development complexity.
-    - Performing multi-collection joins using MongoDB’s $lookup is less efficient and more complex compared to SQL joins in MySQL.<br>
+- Performing joins using MongoDB’s `$lookup` aggregation stage is **less efficient and more complex** compared to native SQL joins in MySQL.

-This makes MongoDB less suitable when strict relational consistency and complex relational queries are required.
+This makes MongoDB less suitable for systems that require strong relational consistency and complex inter-table queries.

+---

-**2. Weaker Support for Complex Transactions and ACID Guarantees** Although MongoDB supports transactions, they are more limited and less performant compared to MySQL’s mature ACID-compliant transaction handling.
+### 2. Weaker Support for Complex ACID Transactions

+Although MongoDB supports transactions, they are generally **less mature and less efficient** than those in MySQL, which is fully **ACID-compliant**.

-**In the case of this product catalog:**
+For this product catalog:
-    - Operations such as simultaneously updating stock levels, order records, and review statistics across multiple documents or collections are harder to manage efficiently.
+- Coordinated updates such as **inventory changes, order processing, and review updates** across multiple documents are more difficult to handle reliably.
-    - Multi-document transactions introduce performance overhead and increase system complexity.
+- Multi-document transactions in MongoDB introduce **performance overhead**.
-    - MySQL provides robust, well-optimised transactional support, which is particularly advantageous for inventory management systems where data consistency is critical.<br>
+- MySQL provides **robust transactional guarantees**, ensuring strong data consistency in high-integrity systems.

-Therefore, MongoDB may be less reliable than MySQL for workloads requiring frequent, complex, multi-table transactional operations.
+Therefore, MongoDB is less optimal for applications requiring frequent and complex transactional operations.

+---

+### Conclusion

+While MongoDB offers flexibility and scalability, its **limited relational integrity** and **weaker transactional capabilities** compared to MySQL make it a disadvantageous choice for a highly structured and consistency-sensitive product catalog.